mramshaw/Kubernetes/Replicated Cassandra Database/README.md

 We will then use the Cassandra [nodetool utility](http://wiki.apache.org/cassandra/NodeTool) to verify the Cassandra ring status.

-In terms of a data model, we will use the `users` table from [Twissandra](http://github.com/twissandra/twissandra) (Twissandra is a twitter clone).
+In terms of a data model, we will use the `users` table from [Twissandra](http://github.com/twissandra/twissandra) (Twissandra is a Twitter clone).

 We will set up a `keyspace` and a `column family`, insert some data into the `column family` and then verify replication.